brightly-salty/qbcanon/literature/american.md

 ### Sylvia Plath

-- Described wearing a mad execution uniform in \"The Blue Flannel Suit\" by Hughes
+- Described wearing a mad execution uniform in "The Blue Flannel Suit" by Hughes

-- Wrote \"The Munich Mannequins\"
+"The Munich Mannequins"

 - Perfection is terrible, it cannot have children
 - Orange lollies on silver sticks

+### Edgar Allen Poe

+The Raven

+The Pit and the Pendulum

+The Fall of the House of Usher

+Annabel Lee

+### Thomas Pynchon

+The Crying of Lot 49

+Gravity's Rainbow

+"Under the Rose"

+### J. D. Salinger

+The Catcher in the Rye

+"A Perfect Day for Bananafish"

+"Raise High the Roof Beam, Carpenter"

+"Hapworth 16, 1924"

+### Upton Sinclair

+The Jungle

+### John Steinbeck

+The Grapes of Wrath

+Of Mice and Men

+East of Eden

+### Harriet Beecher Stowe

+Uncle Tom's Cabin

+### Henry David Thoreau

+Civil Disobedience

+Walden

+### Mark Twain

+The Adventures of Huckleberry Finn

+The Adventures of Tom Sawyer

+The Celebrated Jumping Frog of Calaveras County

 ### Kurt Vonnegut

+Slaughterhouse-Five

+God Bless You, Mr Rosewater

+The Sirens of Titan

 Cat's Cradle